Deadends/crud-dd-task-mean-app/README.md

 # MEAN Stack CRUD Application

 A full-stack CRUD application using MongoDB, Express, Angular 15, and Node.js.
 The application manages tutorials with create, read, update, delete, and search functionality.
+Also attached all working images on ss-images folder

 ## Architecture